RenKoya1/mapf-mapd-visualizer/README.md

 }
 ```

-- Each line defines the agents' states at a particular timestep:
-  - **Timestep**: Integer identifier before the colon.
-  - **Pose**: Each `(...),` represents an agent's pose.
-The first two elements are the x and y coordinates respectively.
-The third element (e.g. `X_PLUS`) is optional if your solver considers orientation.

-> [!WARNING]
-> Please note that either **all** or **none** of the poses must contain orientation.
-A mix of orientation and orientation-less poses is not supported.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Special thanks to [Kei18](https://github.com/Kei18) for creating the original MAPD Visualizer.
+Special thanks to [Kei18](https://github.com/Kei18) for creating the original MAPF Visualizer.

 ## Contact